Unbelievable Facts About Indian Food

 Punjabi Dhabas are world famous and loved by people all over the world.
 You will taste Kulchas, if you are in Amritsar.
 They’re great with the Punjabi curries.

-Besides that, you can try the varieties Amritsari shrimp, Tandoori chicken, Butter chicken and Paneer.
+Besides that, you can try the varieties Amritsari fish, Tandoori chicken, Butter chicken and Paneer.

 End it all with a thick, creamy Lassi shot.